Rachel Guy BSc MBACP (Accred)

 Training, qualifications & experience

-I have full Professional Indemnity Insurance cover.
+I have full Professional Indemnity Insurance cover and hold a Data Protection License.

 - BSc in Counselling and Psychotherapy